sharetribe/flex-sdk-js/README.md

 ## Response format

 SDK returns always a `Promise`.
-The value of the Promise differs whether the response is successful (resolved) or failure (rejected).
+The value of the Promise differs whether the response is successful (fulfilled) or failure (rejected).

 ### Success response